aishack/aishack/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 * Uzbek (`uz_UZ`) by Ali Safarov of [comfi.com](http://www.comfi.com/)

 == Changelog ==

+= 4.0.8 =
+* The recent 4.0.7 YARPP update included a settings modification to opt in users to our tracking pixel by default.
+By doing so, our intent was to use this expanded information to better understand the geographic reach of the popular plugin.
+We have been made aware that this change infringed upon the WordPress guidelines.
+We apologize for the issue and have remedied the situation in update 4.0.8.
+Going forward, we would really appreciate your input to help us continue to improve the product.
+We are primarily looking for country, domain, and date installed information.
+Please help us make YARPP better by opting in to this information and by filling out our quick, [5 question survey](http://www.surveymonkey.com/s/Z278L88).
+Thank you.

 = 4.0.7 =
 * [Bugfix](https://wordpress.org/support/topic/orderby-error): Now more robust against certain custom options.